indragiek/INAppStoreWindow/README.md

 Add this category to your project to [fix](https://github.com/indragiek/INAppStoreWindow/issues/91) title bar layout for document based apps in response to `-[NSDocument updateChangeCount:]`.
 This fix was separated from the main `INAppStoreWindow` codebase because it swizzles methods on `NSDocument`.

+### INTitlebarView+CoreUIRendering

+Add this category to your project to use CoreUI to render the system default title bar gradient, noise texture, and baseline separator.
+This will provide the most accurate visual results.
+You should **only** add this category to your project if you intend to release outside the App Store!

+If you use this category you **must** define the preprocessor symbol `INAPPSTOREWINDOW_NO_COREUI` with a value of 1 in the build configuration for your Mac App Store version in order to exclude this code because it **uses private APIs and will result in rejection if included in a Mac App Store submission**.

+When CoreUI rendering is not available, INAppStoreWindow will emulate the rendering of the system title bar as closely as possible.

 ## Authors

 INAppStoreWindow is maintained by [Indragie Karunaratne](http://indragie.com) and [David Keegan](http://inscopeapps.com).
 Special thanks to [everyone else](https://github.com/indragiek/INAppStoreWindow/contributors) who contributed various fixes and improvements to the code.